-Tuition deposit reminder
+Tuition seat deposit reminder

-Remember that your $250 advance tuition deposit to ensure your place in the entering class is due at the law school by the deadline stated in your admit letter.
+Remember that your $250 seat deposit to reserve your place in the entering class is due by the deadline indicated in your admission letter.
 The tuition deposit is non-refundable.
-Should you enroll at Seattle University, the $250 deposit will be applied to your first semester’s tuition.
+Should you enroll at Seattle University School of Law, the deposit will be applied to your first semester’s tuition.

-Spring Visit Day
+Spring Visit Day/Open House

 Notice to students with disabilities

-Official transcript a must
+Official transcript required

-Identification cards (SU ID Card)
+Identification cards (SU Campus Card)

 Call on us!